wp-plugins/wordpress-flash-uploader/readme.txt

 Tags: admin, media, upload, synchronize, flash, 2.7, folder, ftp, media library, sync, uploader, images, gallery, image upload, image preview
 Requires at least: 2.7
 Tested up to: 3.0.3
-Stable tag: 2.12
+Stable tag: 2.12.1
 Donate link: Please check the settings of Wordpress Flash Uploader

-'Wordpress Flash Uploader' is a flash uploader which let you additionally manage your whole Wordpress installation and synchronize your media library.
+'Wordpress Flash Uploader' is a replacement of the internal flash uploader which let you additionally manage your whole Wordpress installation and synchronize your media library.

 == Description ==